KeisGSmit/Milestone1/README.md

 - As this is a fictitious website content from "When will essential workers be receiving the donations?", is made up by me.
 - As this is a fictitious website content from the landing page (Quotes) is also made up.
 - The slogan of the company was made up on the spot.
 There was research done and no company appeared when the slogan was googled.
-- The Form was persoanlly designed by myself.
+- The Form was personally designed by myself.
 - The Legal statement made in the footer was made up as well and has not been proccessed by legal company.
-- The content in the footer was phrased by myself
+- The content in the footer was phrased by myself.

 ### Media
 - The photos used in the landing page were obtained from [Unsplash](https://unsplash.com/)